 - Baltic Sea Region cooperation and others.

-BISER prepares and carries out informative and training bids, especially in the field of social economy and social entrepreneurship aimed at youth.
+BISER prepares and carries out information and training bids, especially in the field of social economy and social entrepreneurship aimed at youth.

 Our motivation to foster the youth social entrepreneurship sector in Poland and the Baltic Sea Region: